shimondoodkin/node-inflow/README.md

   designed with the user and debugging in mind.

 * no more complicated closures
-* the sharted object simplifies everything with async calls.
+* the shared object simplifies everything with async calls.
 * functions can have argunets
 * with this library I could reinvented the way I use an http server
 * simplifies the application structure
 * no need to pass req, res as seperate arguments, just one simple shared object

 your application is composed from small parts each part must have a standard structure to allow integration between all the parts